A PhD-prepared scientist by day, Jennifer is also the mom and afterschooler of two young, gifted children.

 One aspect of Waldorf I incorporate into my home are the beautiful, natural play materials.
 (If you already have a farm set or some animals, those will work beautifully.)
 For my children, I began investing in Ostheimer animals when my oldest son turned two.
 These toys are so gorgeous that I keep them displayed in wire bins in the living room so I can see them all the time.

 I'll go ahead and mention these toys appear to be indestructible and will thus become family heirlooms.
 Although Ostheimer makes an ox, we do not own the ox.
-We own the and the Ostheimer cow/bull (which you can see in the illustrations posted above where the farmer gathers apples to sell in town).
-When we are afterschooling heavily in history, I will pull out all the animals and barn that are related to colonial America and set them up on a piece of furniture in the living room to let my sons explore their own retelling of the books we are reading. apple tree
+We own the Ostheimer cow/bull and the apple tree (which you can see in the illustrations posted above where the farmer gathers apples to sell in town).
+When we are afterschooling heavily in history, I will pull out all the animals and barn that are related to colonial America and set them up on a piece of furniture in the living room to let my sons explore their own retelling of the books we are reading.

 Honestly, we have pretty much any animal you could ever find on a farm made by Ostheimer.
 (Yes, I had some sticker shock—but, seriously, indestructible!)
 After four years, I've only had one piece break off the tail of one dinosaur.
 That's how sturdy these are!
 I would recommend them for any children who no longer chew on things.